CazzoPMX/KKPMX/Customize.md

  - `Parent slot (Body / Clothes)`: string -- '\#' \+ internal instance id of in-game object.
  - `Parent slot (Accessories)`: string -- '\@' \+ 'ca_slot' \+ Zero-based slot index.
  - `Asset`: Game object -- Refers to a fully defined game object (e.g. a piece of clothing, an accessory, etc.).
-   - `Render`: Physical mesh -- When opening the MaterialEditor, one of the entries labeled 'Renderer'.
+   - `Render`: Physical mesh -- When opening the MaterialEditor (ME), one of the entries labeled 'Renderer'.
-   - `Material`: Shader engine -- When opening the MaterialEditor, one of the entries labeled 'Material'.
+   - `Material`: Shader engine -- When opening the ME, one of the entries labeled 'Material'.
-     - `Shader`: Internal processor -- When opening the MaterialEditor, the dropdown labeled 'Shader'.
+     - `Shader`: Internal processor -- When opening the ME, the dropdown labeled 'Shader'.
 Determines available textures & parameters.
-     - `Texture`: Shader input -- When opening the MaterialEditor, one of the rows containing the 'Export' and 'Import' buttons.
+     - `Texture`: Shader input -- When opening the ME, one of the rows containing the 'Export' and 'Import' buttons.
-     - `Parameter`: Shader attribute -- When opening the MaterialEditor, one of the configurable values below the textures.
+     - `Parameter`: Shader attribute -- When opening the ME, one of the configurable values below the textures.
      - `Property`: Meta attribute -- Refers to non-parameter attributes added by the mod for processing.
  - `%PMX%`: Placeholder -- Represents the directory path of the \*.pmx file.
 Will be replaced by the script when reading the file.